Microsoft/azure-docs.pl-pl/articles/cognitive-services/immersive-reader/includes/quickstarts/immersive-reader-client-library-java-android.md

 import android.webkit.JavascriptInterface;

 /**
- * JavaScript interface implementation passed to the WebView to enable talking between JS and Java */
+ * JavaScript interface implementation passed to the WebView to enable talking between JavaScript and Java.
+ */

 @Keep